costinchelu/DOCS/git.md

 `git add <filename>` = add a file to staging area (ready for commit)
 `git add.` = add files to the staging area (alternative: `git add -A`)

-`git rm --cached <filename>` = remove a file from staging area
+`git rm --cached -r <filename>` = recursively remove a file from the repository

+`git restore --staged <file names>` = remove files from the staging area (unstage files)

 ### COMMITS

 > *A 'commit' or 'revision' (SVN) is a modification that is applied to the repository.
 To commit (check in, ci or, more rarely, install, submit or record) is to write or merge the changes made in the working copy back to the repository.
 A commit contains metadata, typically the author information and a commit message that describes the change.*

 `git commit -m` “here description or/and name of the commit is written” = commits and posts a message for the commit
-`git commit -a` = automatically commits changes to files tracked by git (`git commit -am "<message>"` = auto commit modified files and save a message for the commit)
+`git commit -a` = automatically commits changes to files tracked by git (`git commit -a -m "<message>"` = auto commit modified files and save a message for the commit (skip the staging area))
 `git commit --amend` = overwrites last commit (only works with last commit) with changes made now (add new changes to the previous commit)
 `git commit --amend --no-edit` = overwrites last commit with changes made now without editing previous commit message

+### GETTING BACK

+`git checkout <short hash for the searched commit>` = to view state for a certain older commit. (detached HEAD state).
+To get back to the current tip of the branch: (`git checkout master`) (that is, if we are working on the master branch)
+`git restore --source=HEAD~1 <path/filename>` = restore a file from a previous commit.
+The file will be recovered from the repo and put in the working directory
+`git bisect start` = for finding bad commits (that introduced bugs). `git bisect good <short hash of an older commit>`

 ### DIFF

 `git diff` = shows differences between the last commit and now
 `git diff --staged` = shows the differences even if files are staged
 `git diff HEAD` = can show differences even if a file was staged and we've made some modifications on it after staging
+`git diff HEAD~2 HEAD` = can show differences between the 2 commits ago and current commit

 > *HEAD sometimes called tip, refers to the most recent commit, either to the trunk or to a branch.
 The trunk and each branch have their own head, though HEAD is sometimes loosely used to refer to the trunk.*